Gurubalan-GIT/Location-Information/README.md

 ## Enter coordinates & Search places.
 You can also enter custom coordinates and search it on `map-service` providers, like `Google Maps`, `Uber` and so on.
 Also includes searching a place and also viewing them on `map-serivce` providers.
 This involves the implementation of `URI` classes and passing the `geo` code for either query or others.
-For more information visit [Google Maps Intents](https://developers.google.com/maps/documentation/urls/android-intents).
+For more information visit the official documentation of [Google Maps Intents](https://developers.google.com/maps/documentation/urls/android-intents).

 ### Google Play Store link:
 This has been Lisenced and hence will be issued for copyrights, and is only for documentational and educational purposes.